 - The names of any witnesses to the incident.

 The Chairman will acknowledge the Dispute or Complaint by reply using the same method as received.
 The Chairman will appoint an independent Investigator (Normally a member of the DDSC Committee unconnected with the incident).
-If the club can’t find an independent investigator then the club may refer the matter to the ASA.
+If the club can’t find an independent investigator then the club may refer the matter to the Swim England.